byte-physics/matrixfilereader/Readme.md

 * Each header file contains a small abstract about its purpose.
 * Boost can be compiled from a Visual Studio command prompt with `b2 -j6 toolset=msvc-8.0 variant=release threading=multi link=static runtime-link=shared stage`
+* XOP Toolkit 7.01 needs to be patched to compile with Visual Studio 2005.
+  Compilation itself can be done via `cmake -G "Visual Studio 8 2005` and `cmake --build . --config release`.

 ### Testing